Ancalagon the Black

 Ancalagon, or Ancalagon the Black, is a dragon that appears in the legends of British writer J. R. R. Tolkien, and particularly in his novel The Silmarillion.

 Bred by Morgoth in the depths of his fortress of Angband, Ancalagon is present at the last battle of the First Age, which sees the battle between the armies of the Valar and Morgoth to free Middle-earth from the latter's yoke.
 Morgoth, seeing his armies in disarray, unveils, as a last resort, the winged dragons led by Ancalagon the Black.
 Eärendil and Thorondor are confronted by Ancalagon in an aerial battle in which the dragon is shot down, bringing down the peaks of Thangorodrim and defeating its master.
-This story was probably inspired by the battle between the biblical dragon Satan and the Archangel Michael in the Book of Revelation.

 The first flying dragon to appear in the story, it also marks a turning point in Tolkien's physical evolution of this species.

 Features

 Names

 The name "Ancalagon" is explained in The Lost Road and Other Writings as "impetuous jaws" or "biting storm", from Sindarin anc(a) "jaw, bite" and alag "impetuous" or alagos "windstorm".
 In his English-language version of the Quenta, Tolkien translates Ancalagon as Anddraca, from and-, an oppositional prefix, and draca "dragon".
 As with other names he has "translated" into Old English, Tolkien does not seek identity of meaning, but rather to achieve sounds close to those of the original names.